FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2019-05-22-Write-and-Submit-a-Sitemap.md

 Sitemaps are a UTF-8 encoded XML or TXT file that assist search engines in crawling and indexing your website.
 They are relatively simple to create and are not much more than a list of every URL or HTML file your site is comprised of (or that you want to tell Google is comprised of).

 <h1>How To Build A Sitemap</h1>
-The easiest way to make a sitemap is just open a text editor and drop in the URL for each page of your website you'd like to have indexed.
+The easiest way to make a sitemap is to open a text editor and drop in the URL for each page of your website you'd like to have indexed.
 Build a list of your webpages and save it as a UTF-8 encoded TXT file.
 It will look like this (but likely be a much longer list):

 ```html
 http://www.osrplanet.com/index.html